Korvin0000/Device/README.md

 <h1 align="center"><img src="https://user-images.githubusercontent.com/87599571/179039394-2012c081-b859-488f-9815-7d0b494ac2e2.gif" width="350" height="300" /></h1>

 To find the optimal parameters, we have to go through each diagonal of the map.
-Rather, extract the currents in the middle of the diagonals (**Search currents**).
+Rather, extract the currents in the middle of the diagonals (**Search currents.py**).